gotson/komga-website/website/docs/community/podman.md

 TimeoutStartSec=900
 ```

-- Run `systemctl --user daemon-reload` to generate the systemd services.
+- Run `systemctl --user daemon-reload` to generate the systemd services from the quadlet files.
 - Run `systemctl --user start komga-pod.service` to start the pod.

 ## Parameters